 Meet the Auckland team responsible for bringing you NZCTA Young Associates' events and opportunities!
 You'll often see us at events and we very much look forward to meeting you in person.
 In the meantime, find out a little more about us below.

-Han graduated with an Arts and Law (Hons) degree from Auckland University and is currently the Chief Marketing Officer at Onzo.
+Han graduated with an Arts and Law (Hons) degree from Auckland University and is currently a law clerk at Simpson Grierson.
 He was involved in entrepreneurship during his time at University, running Tutor House, a tutoring company, with three of his friends.
 He backpacked through China last summer and was amazed at both the high-tech industry and grassroots businesses everywhere.
 It is this love for entrepreneurship and China which has led to his involvement with NZCTA.
 In his spare time, he blogs about music and culture at Gimme The Pretense.

 Business Development Manager